EXO Fire Protection Safety

 Training before exposure

-Employees should not be assigned to work they are not trained, cleared, equipped, or supervised to perform.
-Specialized work requires specialized readiness.
+Employees should not be assigned to work they are not trained, equipped, cleared, or supervised to perform.

 5